 Sport & Recreation Administration

-The Sport and Recreation Administration Programs offer a Bachelor (BASRA) and a Master of Arts in Recreation Administration (MARA) degree.
+The Sport and Recreation Administration Programs offer a Bachelor (BASRA) and a Master of Science or M.S. in Sport and Recreation Administration degree.
 The undergraduate degree program since 2000 has been accredited by the Council for Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT/NRPA).
 The Sport and Recreation Administration degrees offered at the University of Mississippi combine traditional classroom education with service-learning interdisciplinary approaches to provide a quality academic setting to learn and prepare for an exciting profession.